Flag of Spain: Naval jack

-The Spanish naval jack is only hoisted at the prow of all Navy ships when docked or anchored in foreign waters, from sunrise to sunset.
+The Spanish naval jack is hoisted at the prow of all Navy ships when docked or anchored in foreign waters, from sunrise to sunset.
 In national waters it is hoisted on Sundays, festivities and in presence of a foreign warship as soon as it moors at the dock.
 The national flag is always hoisted at the stern, when sailing, and from sunrise to sunset, when docked.
-It is a square flag (ratio 1:1) composed of 4 quarters: The current version of the jack was adopted in the early 1980s.
+It is a square flag (ratio 1:1) composed of 4 quarters, matching those of the coat of arms.
+The current version of the jack was adopted in the early 1980s.